FACTBOX-Where are people around the world protesting over George Floyd?

 Saturday, June 6 BERLIN - Germans to protest against racism.

 SEOUL - March in support of U.S. demonstrations.
-SYDNEY - Australians to protest in solidarity with Black Lives Matter demonstrators in United States and indigenous Australians who died in custody.
-Authorities are seeking to block the rally citing the risk from COVID-19.
+SYDNEY - Tens of thousands of Australians plan to protest in solidarity with Black Lives Matter demonstrators and indigenous Australians who died in custody.
+Authorities are seeking to block the rallies citing the risk from COVID-19.

 ALSO READ